Should I use my 401(k) for a down-payment?

 Short-Term Home Ownership Costs You Financially

-I'd explore is how long you are looking at staying in the home for and what you plan to do when you are ready to move.
+I'd explore is how long you are looking at staying in the home and what you plan to do when you are ready to move.
 You said it isn't your forever home, but does that mean you plan to be there for eight years or for three?
 Short-term home ownership is very costly, although most real estate agents will tout its virtues.
-Buying and selling real estate has extremely high transaction costs, and attempting to avoid those costs puts you at heightened risk for lawsuits.
+(They want to make a buck, too.)
+Buying and selling real estate has extremely high transaction costs, and attempting to avoid those costs by selling yourself puts you at heightened risk for lawsuits.
 If you are not planning on being in the home for at least 6 years, then don’t buy a home.

 Close the Old 401(k) Either Way